trackle-iot/liblightmodbus/man/ModbusSlaveStatus.3lightmodbus.md

 ## NOTES
 **ModbusSlaveStatus** is declared in **lightmodbus/slave/stypes.h**, although including **lightmodbus/slave.h** is enough.
-In `coils` and `discreteInputs` each bit matches one input/output, and `discreteInputCount` and `coilCount` correspond to actual input/output count, not the array length!
+In *coils* and *discreteInputs* each bit matches one input/output, and *discreteInputCount* and *coilCount* correspond to actual input/output count, not the array length!
-When some request-parsing function is called, make sure that valid frame pointer is set inside `request`.
+When some request-parsing function is called, make sure that valid frame pointer is set inside *request*.

 ## SEE ALSO
 ModbusFrame( 3lightmodbus ), modbusSlaveInit( 3lightmodbus ), modbusSlaveEnd( 3lightmodbus )

+## AUTHORS
+Jacek Wieczorek (Jacajack) <mrjjot@gmail.com>